wangsiyang68/Coding-Pains/Content Notes/Problem Solving/Abstraction/In built Data Structures/Arrays & Lists.md

 Just like strings, the index of the first element is 0 and both have similar indexing and slicing properties.

 - Interesting methods:
   - When you want to initialize an N amount of something in a list (i.e. an array of 6 instances of None)
     Syntax: `[ None for x in range(6) ]`
     General Syntax: [ something **for** dummy_variable in range(N)]

-    OK technically NOT a method, but its something cool to show off + dont waste time and space writing dumb looking for loops
+    OK technically NOT a method, but its something cool to show off + dont waste time and space writing dumb looking for-loops

   - When you want to add some items into the end of the list
     Syntax: my_list.append('Pikachu')